stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 great worlds of unknown life down there; blue-litten K'n-yan, red-litten Yoth, and black, lightless N'kai.
 It's from N'kai that frightful Tsathoggua came--you know, the amorphous, toad-like god-creature mentioned in the Pnakotic Manuscripts and the
-Necronomicon and the Commoriom myth-cycle preserved by the Atlantean high-priest Klarkash-Ton.
+Necronomicon and the Commoriom myth-cycle preserved by the Atlantean high-priest Klarkash-Ton."_

-"But we will talk of all this later on.
+_"But we will talk of all this later on.
 It must be four or five o'clock by this time.
-Better bring the stuff from your bag, take a bite, and then come back for a comfortable chat. "
+Better bring the stuff from your bag, take a bite, and then come back for a comfortable chat."_

 Very slowly I turned and began to obey my host; fetching my valise, extracting and depositing the desired articles, and finally ascending to the room designated as mine.
 With